zhouyl/flowblade/docs/components/navigation/steps.md

 ### StepItem Component

+Component for displaying individual steps within a Steps component.
+Used for showing progress through a multi-step process.
+Perfect for representing individual steps in wizards and workflows.

 | Prop | Type | Default | Description |
 |------|------|---------|-------------|
 | `title` | `string\|null` | `null` | Step title |